natyusha/ShokoRelay.bundle/README.md

   - [x] Local Media Assets (TV)

 ## Changes from Shoko Metadata
-- Uses Shoko's v3 API for fetching metadata and matching files
+- Uses Shoko's v3 API for fetching metadata and matching files and replaces any TVDB usage with TMDB
 - Allows:
   - Movies and series to be in the same library at once
-  - Multi "season" shows matched on TheTVDB to be merged into a single entry
+  - Multi "season" shows matched on TMDB to be merged into a single entry
 - Allows the user to configure:
   - The language for the series or episode titles (to use a different language than Shoko's)
   - An "Alt Title" language for the series title (which will be searchable in Plex)